aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 # How to Save PNG with Aspose.Drawing – World Transformation

-## Save Bitmap as PNG – Introduction
+## Save bitmap as PNG – introduction

 **How to save PNG** using Aspose.Drawing is a common requirement when you need high‑quality, transparent images generated on the fly.
 In this tutorial you’ll learn how to **save bitmap as PNG**, apply world transformations such as translate, rotate, and scale, and finally convert graphics to PNG—all with clean, maintainable C# code.
 Whether you’re building a reporting engine, a charting component, or a custom UI renderer, mastering these steps lets you create dynamic images that look great on any device.